,

 7. Preparing for a Possible Audit

-• Consult a Tax Professional: Engage with a tax advisor or accountant to review your filings and discuss any potential issues.
-Their expertise can be invaluable in preparing for an audit.
+• Seek Help: Consult with a tax advisor to review your filings and address potential concerns.

 Final Notes